yigitcicek/renovate-runner/README.md

     file: '/templates/renovate.gitlab-ci.yml'
 ```

-To prevent unexpected changes in your pipeline, you can pin the version of this template and include it in your renovate updates:
+To prevent unexpected changes in your pipeline, you can pin the version of this template and include it in your Renovate updates:

 ```yaml
 include: